• Skip to primary navigation

 Jump to Recipe Print Recipe

 Baked Chiles Rellenos!
-This lightened-up version of chiles rellenos (stuffed poblano peppers) turn up the heat AND the nutrition on a well-loved recipe.
-Poblano peppers are stuffed with a healthful blend of ancient grains {and a little cheese, of course!}, nestled in your favorite store-bought salsa or taco sauce and baked instead of fried, keeping things light yet satisfying for a spiced up dinner any day of the week.
+These stuffed poblano peppers are filled with rice or your favorite grains, nestled in store-bought salsa, and baked instead of fried, keeping things light yet satisfying for a spiced up dinner any day of the week

 This healthier, summertime version of chiles rellenos (stuffed poblano peppers) turn up the heat AND the nutrition on a well-loved recipe.
 Poblano peppers are stuffed with a healthful blend of ancient grains {and a little cheese, of course!}, nestled in your favorite store-bought salsa or taco sauce and baked instead of fried, keeping things light yet satisfying for a spiced up dinner on any summer day.